servactory/servactory.com/docs/guide/actions/grouping.md

 ### Option `only_unless`

+The opposite of the `only_if` option.

 ```ruby {2}
 stage do
   only_unless ->(context:) { Settings.features.preview.disabled }

   make :create_user!
   make :create_blog_for_user!
   make :create_post_for_user_blog!
 end
 ```

-The opposite of the `only_if` option.

 ### Option `wrap_in`

-Group of methods in `stage` can be wrapped in something.
+Wrap methods in `stage` with a wrapper.
-For example, it could be `ActiveRecord::Base.transaction` from Rails.
+Example: `ActiveRecord::Base.transaction` from Rails.

 ```ruby {2}
 stage do